Rough semimartingales and $p$-variation estimates for martingale transforms: Variational estimates in discrete time

 \section{Variational estimates in discrete time}

 In this section, we will estimate $V^{r} \Pi(F,g)$ in open ranges $r>\rho$.
 There is a dichotomy depending on the value of the threshold $\rho$.
 For $\rho<1$, we will use the sewing lemma, see Section~\ref{sec:sewing}.
 The main new results of this article are in the range $\rho \geq 1$.
 In this range, pathwise estimates are insufficient, and we have to rely on the cancellation provided by the martingale $g$.
 By the construction in Section~\ref{sec:var-stopping}, variation norm estimates in this range follow directly from the vector-valued estimates in Section~\ref{sec:vv}.
+All processes in this section are in discrete time, that is, the time variables are in $\N$.